nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding cases

+1. Adding a case
+   1. Test case: `add n/Betty Tan p/123456 a/12 d/2023-03-23`<br>
+      Expected: A case with the name `Betty Tan`, postal code `123456`, date `2023-03-23` and age `12` is added into DengueHotspotTracker.
+   1. Test case: `add n/River Lee`<br>
+      Expected: No case is added.
+Error details shown in the status message.

 ### Deleting cases